TranzerDev/react-native-userdefaults/README.md

 // To set the value in standard UserDefaults RNUserdefaults.set(value, key);
-// The UserDefaults suite indetifier const suite = 'group.old-example.app';
+// The UserDefaults suite indetifier const suite = 'group.example.app';
-// To set the value in a self defined UserDefaults suite RNUserdefaults.setFromSuite(value, key, suite);
+// iOS only: To set the value in a self defined UserDefaults suite.
+RNUserdefaults.setFromSuite(value, key, suite);
 ```